 - All B2B (business to business) transactions between a Georgian business and a non-Georgian business located outside Georgia are now entirely VAT exempt.

 - The list of exemptions for B2C transactions between a Georgian business and a non-Georgian individual (consumer) located outside Georgia have changed.
 See the full list below.

 - There are many other changes but most are quite technical in nature and apply to very few of the typical cases that expats have with their Georgian businesses.

-- You’ll find some example case studies at the end of the article.
+- You’ll find some example case studies at the end of this article.

 Reverse Charge VAT

-In 2020, many purchases your Georgian business would make from foreign companies (such as digital subscriptions services, contractor work etc.) were liable to both reporting and payment of 18% VAT in Georgia.
-This is known as Reverse charge VAT (aka: Reverse VAT).
-And it must be declared whether your business is VAT registered or not.
-This reverse charge applied to most, but not all types of purchases.
+In 2020, many purchases your Georgian business would make from foreign companies (such as digital subscriptions services, contractor work, etc.) were liable to both report and pay 18% VAT in Georgia.
+This is known as reverse charge VAT (aka: reverse VAT).
+It must be declared, whether your business is VAT registered or not.
+Previously, this reverse charge applied to most, but not all types of purchases.

 As of 1st January 2021, there are no longer exemptions.
 Now, ALL purchases from a foreign business must be declared on a VAT declaration to the Revenue Service, with 18% reverse charge assessed.

 Though you are still required to declare all reverse VATable transactions, you can simultaneously claim them back and effectively reduce your reverse-VAT payments to zero, simply by being VAT registered.

 If you generate more than 100k GEL of VATable turnover in any 12 month period, you are already required to register for VAT.
 For many businesses based in Georgia, which have exclusively foreign clients (B2B), their typical VAT turnover may be zero, and hence they have not considered registering for VAT.